How to Make Money as a Small Business Owner

-- Being a freelance writer or editor.
 These professionals can stay at home and produce content for a variety of venues.
 All they need are writing skills, editing skills, a computer, and an internet connection—along with access to companies or individuals who have a need for the work they do.

-- Starting a jewelry repair business.
 Setting up a jewelry repair shop in your own home is easy, convenient, and inexpensive.
 Customers can drop off their jewelry in need of fixing directly to your home.
 On-the-job training is a must, and some vocational classes could help.
 As you establish your own business, you might consider seeking one of the four certification levels offered by Jewelers of America.

-- Establishing yourself as a professional blogger/social media influencer.
 Professional bloggers earn money through selling advertising and affiliate marketing on their own blogs or by getting paid to blog for another company or organization.
 Popular topics for bloggers include travel, cooking, health, technology, and finance.

-- Pet sitting at your place.
 Want to turn your love of dogs and cats into a business?
 Becoming a pet sitter could be an option.
 Reputation is going to be everything, and you may have to offer discounts as you build the business.

-- Starting an at-home daycare.
 Are you great with kids and have a home that’s a safe environment for children?
 Daycare could be a business option.
 Note that every state has its own licensing rules regarding home daycare providers, which often involve home inspections, background checks, and following specific regulations.
 Consider getting experience by working at a licensed daycare center.
 Gain a good reputation, and you could have a successful, home-based business.

-Start a Blog or Online Business
+Starting a Blog or Online Business

 Although it’s easy to envision working from home on your blog or online business, setting yourself up for success will take some work.